Shoppers Drug Mart: History

+Early years (1962–1986)

-At the age of twenty, Murray Koffler inherited two Koffler's Drugs pharmacies, first at 376 College Street and second on Bathurst Street north of St. Clair Avenue West.
+At the age of twenty, Murray Koffler inherited two Koffler's Drugs pharmacies from his father, Leon Koffler, the original at 376 College Street and a second store on Bathurst Street north of St. Clair Avenue West.
 Koffler also opened a suburban location at Don Mills Centre on the advice of E.P.
 Taylor.
 By 1962, Koffler's had grown to a chain of 17 pharmacies, which he renamed "Shoppers Drug Mart" in the 1970s.
 The first store named "Shoppers Drug Mart" was at Shoppers World Danforth from which it derived the name.

-Koffler revamped the concept of the 20th century “drug store” in Canada by removing the soda fountain and emphasizing the dispensary, requiring his pharmacists to wear starched white coats as a symbol of their professionalism.
-In the mid-1950s, he began acquiring other drug stores and organized them around a then-novel franchising concept: pharmacist “associates” would own and operate their own stores within the system and share in the profits.
+Koffler revamped the concept of the 20th century drug store in Canada by removing the soda fountain and emphasizing the dispensary, requiring his pharmacists to wear starched white coats as a symbol of their professionalism.
+In the mid-1950s, he began acquiring other drug stores and organized them around a then-novel franchising concept: pharmacist associates would own and operate their own stores within the system and share in the profits.
 In 1968, Shoppers Drug Mart grew to 52 stores in Ontario by merging with 33 Plaza Drugstores.
 In 1971, Shoppers Drug Mart purchased 87 Cunningham Drug Stores in British Columbia and Alberta.
 In 1972, Koffler and the Steinberg grocery chain together launched the Pharmaprix pharmacy chain in Quebec.
 Koffler later bought out Steinberg's 50% stake in 1979, to take full control of Pharmaprix.
 In 1974, Lord's Supervalue Pharmacies 26 stores in Atlantic Canada joined the Shoppers Drug Mart family.
 In 1986 Shoppers Drug Mart bought Super X Drugstores, an Ontario-area chain of 72 stores.
 In 1986, Shoppers Drug Mart also purchased the J.W.
 Crooks Pharmacy stores in Thunder Bay Ontario (Mayor James White Crooks).
 In 1992, the company bought up the Western Canadian chain Pinder's Drugs, and followed this in 1995, with a chain of 24 Bi-Rite Drug Stores based in western Canada.
 Also in 1995, Shoppers Drug Mart acquired 135 Big V Drugstores.
 In 1996, the first Shoppers Home Health Care store opened.